-Accommodation in Laos for budget travelers is in the form of Guest Houses that normally offer a selection of different rooms, with fan, with air con, double or single.
+Accommodation in Laos for budget travelers is in the form of Guest Houses that generally offer a selection of different rooms, with fan, with air-con, double or single.

 Cost of Transportation

-The main way to get from city to city is by bus.
+The primary way to get from city to city is by bus.

 - Vientiane to Luang Prabang: Overnight bus, about 10 hours for $10 – $15 (87,000 to 131,000 Kip)